 Beyond administrative modernization, the sector grapples with a range of funding challenges and trends, such as funding levels (including cost-of-living increases and investments for innovation/systems change work), investment in core mission support, changing modes of funding and the need for data and evaluation capacity to measure outcomes.
-Because of the power dynamic with funders, nonprofit advocacy on funding reform is best conducted as a collective effort.
 Our work on funding reform involves not just the Ontario government, but also municipal and federal governments, charitable foundations and private funders.
 Transfer payment agreements are one are in particular need of reform.

 We’ve been watching the development of social impact bonds (SIBs) and the interest surrounding them for some time.
 SIBs as currently designed are not sustainable for the nonprofit sector unless they include the delivery organization in contract negotiation, program and evaluation design, ensure full cost recovery and include revenue sharing for the nonprofit.
 Find out more about our work developing SIB policy principles from a nonprofit perspective.